mahirpiy/lugnut/README.md

 ## Lugnut

 Lugnut is a tool for managing your vehicle maintenance records.
 I built it because I was tired of using Excel to manage my vehicle maintenance records and needed a new side project to play with.
 Money would be cool so I might monetize this in some way.
-If you're actually reading this on GitHub, I'll give you all the paid features for free.
+If you're actually reading this on GitHub (email mahir@piyarali.io with the subject line "Lugnut2025") and I'll give you all the paid features for free.

 ### Features